IKEA: Design services

 In March 2021, IKEA launched IKEA Studio in partnership with Apple Inc., an app enabling customers to design full-scale rooms with IKEA furniture using augmented reality on an iPhone.

+In June 2022, IKEA launched IKEA Kreativ, a digital interior-design tool integrated into the IKEA app and IKEA.com that allows users to visualize furniture in their own living spaces.
+The underlying computer-vision and spatial-mapping technology was developed by Geomagical Labs, a retail-technology company acquired by Ingka Group, IKEA’s largest retailer, in April 2020.
+As of 2024, IKEA Kreativ is available in more than 29 IKEA markets worldwide.

 Smart home

 In 2016, IKEA started a move into the smart home business.
 The IKEA TRÅDFRI smart lighting kit was one of the first ranges signalling this change.
 IKEA has also started a partnership with Philips Hue.
 The wireless charging furniture, integrating wireless Qi charging into everyday furniture, is another strategy for the smart home business.

 A collaboration to build Sonos smart speaker technology into furniture sold by IKEA was announced in December 2017.
 The first products resulting from the collaboration launched in August 2019.

 Under the product name SYMFONISK, IKEA and Sonos have made two distinct wireless speakers that integrate with existing Sonos households or can be used to start with the Sonos ecosystem, one that's also a lamp and another that's a more traditional-looking bookshelf speaker.
 Both products, as well as accessories for the purpose of mounting the bookshelf speakers, have gone on sale worldwide on 1 August.

-From the start, IKEA SYMFONISK can only be controlled from the Sonos app, but IKEA added support for the speakers in their own Home Smart app to be paired with scenes that control both the lights, air purifiers, smart plugs and smart blinds together with the speakers.
+From the start, IKEA SYMFONISK could only be controlled from the Sonos app, but IKEA added support for the speakers in its own Home Smart app to be paired with scenes that control both the lights, air purifiers, smart plugs and smart blinds together with the speakers.

+The Symfonisk was later replaced in 2026 by the bluetooth speakers Vappeby, Solskydd and Kallsup.
+These newer speakers lack Airplay 2 support and WiFi.
+The sound quality of the newer speakers has also been criticised for having lower audio quality than the older Symfonisk series and lack of other streaming options apart from bluetooth.